Pete Best: Drumming ability

 After the Beatles signed a contract, EMI producer Ron Richards said, "Pete Best wasn't very good.
 It was me who said to [producer] George Martin he's useless.
 We've got to change this drummer."
-Martin, for his part, said, "[Best] couldn't play drums very well.
-I mean he couldn't keep time too well.
+Martin said, "[Best] couldn't play drums very well.
+I mean, he couldn't keep time too well.
 And I was aware that the band weren't tight.
 They needed that sort of binding force that a good drummer should give them.
 So I said to [Beatles manager] Brian [Epstein] I'll get another drummer for the recording session."

 Still, Martin claimed to be surprised to learn that Best had been fired from stage shows, hearing the news from Mona via telephone.
 He said:

 According to biographer Bob Spitz, "All Pete could do was play Fours", a style of drumming that uses kick drum notes on every quarter note to hold down the beat.
 Spitz's book also contains an account by engineer Ron Richards of his failed attempts to teach Best somewhat more complicated beats for different songs.

-Despite this evidence, Best said he did not believe this was the "real reason" and that it "never held up water."
+Best has said he did not believe this was the "real reason" and that it "never held up water".
+On Late Night with David Letterman, he said the reason was "jealousy".

 In 1968, authorised Beatles biographer Hunter Davies opined that the firing of Best was "one of the few murky incidents in the Beatles' history.
 There was something sneaky about the way it was done."
 Over twenty years later, Mark Lewisohn concluded that "Despite his alleged shortcomings, it was still shabby treatment for Pete...
 The Beatles had had two years in which to dismiss him but hadn't done so, and now – as they were beginning to reap the rewards for their long, hard slog, with money rolling in and an EMI contract secured – he was out.
 It was the most underhanded, unfortunate and unforgivable chapter in the Beatles' rise to monumental power."